THETA (THETA) Market Capitalization Achieves $5.25 Billion

-THETA (CURRENCY:THETA) traded flat against the dollar during the 24-hour period ending at 14:00 PM Eastern on February 15th.
-One THETA coin can now be bought for $5.25 or 0.00010640 BTC on major exchanges.
-In the last seven days, THETA has traded flat against the dollar.
-THETA has a market cap of $5.25 billion and $273.57 million worth of THETA was traded on exchanges in the last 24 hours.
+THETA (CURRENCY:THETA) traded flat against the dollar during the one day period ending at 14:00 PM ET on February 17th.
+THETA has a market cap of $5.25 billion and $273.57 million worth of THETA was traded on exchanges in the last day.
+One THETA coin can currently be bought for approximately $5.25 or 0.00010640 BTC on exchanges.
+During the last week, THETA has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.